Luos-io/Documentation/src/pages/hardware-consideration/mcu.md

 ## Default Configuration

 Luos libraries is made to run on MCU and use hardware peripheral of the MCU to complete communication between services.
-In order to configure this low-level part, Luos company provides, for many MCU family, a default configuration that can lead to plug and play luos library with the chosen MCU family.
+In order to configure this low-level part, Luos company provides, for many MCU family, a default configuration that can lead to plug and play Luos library with the chosen MCU family.
 The peripheral configuration is described in files luos_hal_config.h in the repository <a href="https://github.com/Luos-io/LuosHAL" target="_blank">LuosHAL</a>, and can be redefined in the node_config.h file to fit with your design.

 ## Luos HAL configuration